dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 ##What You Can Expect
 * You can see the flight control simulations on screen if you are using the DJI PC simulator.
 Otherwise, real flight happens.
 * You can see the actual 'gimbal and camera' movement.
-* You can see the image/video you capture from you mobile device.
+* You can see the image/video you capture from your mobile device.

 ENJOY your flight!